apereo/cas/cas-server-documentation/installation/Service-Management.md

        http://www.springframework.org/schema/tx http://www.springframework.org/schema/tx/spring-tx.xsd">
 {% endhighlight %}

-Finally, when adding a new source new dependencies may be required on Hibernate, commons-dbcp.
+Finally, when adding a new source new dependencies may be required on Hibernate, `commons-dbcp2`.
 Be sure to add those to your `pom.xml`.
 Below is a sample configuration for MYSQL.
 Be sure to adjust the version elements for the appropriate version number.

 {% highlight xml %}

 <dependency>
-    <groupId>commons-dbcp</groupId>
+  	<groupId>org.apache.commons</groupId>
-    <artifactId>commons-dbcp</artifactId>
+  	<artifactId>commons-dbcp2</artifactId>
 	<version>${commons.dbcp.version}</version>
     <scope>runtime</scope>
 </dependency>